-For the purposes of HVIP, vehicles under common ownership or fiduciary control of a fleet--including but not limited entities sharing a common Taxpayer Identification Number (TIN) or California Carrier Identification Number (CA #)--are considered part of a single fleet even if they are part of different subsidiaries, divisions, or other organizational structures of a company, government agency, or other entity.
+For the purposes of HVIP and Low NOx Engine Incentives, vehicles under common ownership or fiduciary control of a fleet--including but not limited to entities sharing a common Taxpayer Identification Number (TIN) or California Carrier Identification Number (CA #)--are considered part of a single fleet even if they are part of different subsidiaries, divisions, or other organizational structures of a company, government agency, or other entity.

-Appendix D provides additional information and examples regarding how common ownership or control is defined for the purposes of HVIP.
-ARB or its designee may seek financial reimbursement and/or civil and criminal penalties from a vehicle purchaser for nondisclosure or inaccurate disclosure of its TIN, CA #, or other information relating to common ownership or fiduciary control of the purchasing entity.
-The lessee is considered the vehicle purchaser for transactions in which the vehicle is purchased by a vehicle leasing agency and leased to an end-user for three or more years at the time of HVIP voucher redemption.
-Questions regarding common ownership or fiduciary control of an organization should be directed to the ARB Project Liaison, Ryan Murano, at ryan.murano@arb.ca.gov.
+Appendix D provides additional information and examples regarding how common ownership or control is defined for the purposes of HVIP and Low NOx Engine Incentives.
+CARB or its designee may seek financial reimbursement and/or civil and criminal penalties from a vehicle purchaser for nondisclosure or inaccurate disclosure of its TIN, CA #, or other information relating to common ownership or fiduciary control of the purchasing entity.
+The lessee is considered the vehicle purchaser for transactions in which the vehicle is purchased by a vehicle leasing agency and leased to an enduser for three or more years at the time of HVIP and Low NOx Engine Incentives voucher redemption.
+Questions regarding common ownership or fiduciary control of an organization should be directed to the CARB Project Liaison, Ryan Murano, at ryan.murano@arb.ca.gov.